cawilliams719/studio-week5/README.md

+This repository follows the below instructions from the [IDCE MSGIS Studio Week 5](https://github.com/IDCE-MSGIS/studio-week5) assignment repository.
+Some links will be broken since this is not the original repository nor was it forked from the original.
+--

 # Welcome to the Studio Week 5!

 This week's studio includes two different tutorials to create the final product: one for getting and simplifying data and another for creating an interactive web map for humanitarian analysis using the data.